Entertain your guests with this baked ricotta cheese dip.

 - Preheat your oven to 350.
 Fahrenheit or 180 Celsius.

 - Break the egg into a mixing bowl and scramble.1 Egg

-- Add all the seasoning: salt, black pepper, garlic powder, onion powder, oregano, thyme, and crushed red chili pepper.½ Teaspoon Salt, ½ Teaspoon Black Pepper, ½ Teaspoon Garlic Powder, ¼ Teaspoon Onion Powder, ½ Teaspoon Crushed Red Chili Pepper Flakes, ½ Teaspoon Oregano, ½ Teaspoon Thyme
+- Add all the seasoning: salt, black pepper, garlic powder, onion powder, oregano, thyme, and crushed red chili pepper.½ Teaspoon Salt, ½ Teaspoon Black Pepper Ground, ½ Teaspoon Garlic Powder, ¼ Teaspoon Onion Powder, ½ Teaspoon Red Chili Pepper Flakes, ½ Teaspoon Oregano Dried, ½ Teaspoon Thyme

 - Mix all the ingredients together and prepare a well-combined mass.